After the Empire: Reception

 Alexander Kirshner wrote in the Washington Monthly that "Emmanuel Todd's After the Empire has been a bestseller in France for most of the last year--which should tell you a lot about the book even before you read the first page.
-In substance and rune, Todd's writing bears a strong resemblance to that of conservative intellectuals, like Robert Kagan, who proclaim the inevitability of American dominance.
+In substance and tone, Todd's writing bears a strong resemblance to that of conservative intellectuals, like Robert Kagan, who proclaim the inevitability of American dominance.
 But Todd's thesis is the exact opposite of the neocons'...Like the neocons' worldview, Todd's theory combines a wishful vision of the future and nationalistic triumphalism in a way that sidesteps the facts...We and our allies are, in a word, interdependent.
 That may sound dull and 'interdependence' won't sell many books.
 But unlike the theories of Todd and the neocons, it happens to be true."

 Clare Short wrote in the New Statesman: "I would recommend this extraordinary book to everyone troubled by US neo-imperialism.
 It asks why 'America is now commonly perceived as a narcissistic, warmongering bully.
 How did a country that until recently played an essential role in building international order suddenly become a symbol of global disorder?'...I doubt that anyone will sign up for all of Emmanuel Todd's analysis, but this is a brave and challenging book which contains a great deal of truth."

 Anne Penketh wrote on The Independent that "Todd is at his most convincing when examining developments from his perspective as a demographer.
 He demonstrates the twin benefits of a drop in birth-rates and rise in literacy.
 His contrasting studies of American, European and Russian family structures are fascinating.
 After the Empire seems on shakier ground when drawing conclusions from economic trends".